 WHEN IS DEPRESSION A DISORDER?

 Along with anxiety, a low mood represents a common, typical response to stressors in life.
 As is the case with bereavement, a certain degree of depression is considered normal, even adaptive, and does not rise to clinical attention.
 This phenomenon is of special relevance for individuals with medical illness, all of whom face some degree of stress, loss, or burden.
 Physical suffering, functional limitations, hospitalizations, frequent medical appointments, social isolation, concern about the future, reliance on caregivers, and the financial burdens are just a few examples of illness-related stress.
 Feeling at least somewhat discouraged is to be expected in these situations, so how do we know when depression requires clinical intervention?
 The DSM addresses this issue primarily by requiring the presence of “significant distress or impairment in social, occupational, or other important areas of functioning” as diagnostic criteria for a mood disorder.2 That said, even the authors concede that normal grief and illness can coexist and that clinical judgment is ultimately required.
-For ...
+For depression ...